101 Ways to Get Healthy!

 It can be difficult to stay on track to a health and fitness program if you are no longer motivated.
 Seek inspiration and find ways to stay motivated to make smarter choices and right decisions every single day.
 You are constantly faced with choices that pose real temptations such as choosing between watching TV and working out, or choosing between a chocolate chip cookie and a piece of fruit.

-17 Drink alcohol in moderation.
+17 Drink alcohol in moderation to stay healthy.

 Alcohol shows up in almost every social event, especially during the holiday season.
 Learn to limit your intake to no more than one or two drinks since too much alcohol can disrupt your sleep and make you feel sluggish the following day, not to mention contribute to extra calories.